Lilytreasure/Covidtracker/README.md

 # Covidtracker
 This is a covid tracking mobile application fetching data from an api in real time.

-The app has implemented data visualisations inform of pie charts
+The app has implemented data visualisations in form of pie charts

 The app will help you to filter data to perform targeted searches as you wish to.

  ### APP Screenshots :